- September 13, 2016

-The damage is not reversible in every case, but with proper home care and regular visits, we can keep your mouth healthy and prevent future tooth loss.
+Fixing teeth with gum disease is not reversible in every case, but with proper home care and regular visits, we can keep your mouth healthy and prevent future tooth loss.

 Plus, we can treat most occurrences of gum disease using the most advanced method available: a diode laser.
 This laser can be specially tuned to a variety of tasks and can clean your gums quickly with little chance for secondary infection.